So you need to make a change to your medical device, what now?

 When making any change, you need a purpose-built tool that can point to the most relevant, accurate, up-to-date information that provides clear visibility into all areas that may be impacted so that your approach can be timely and efficient.

-Greenlight Guru provides the only QMS software built exclusively for medical devices, offering many benefits to companies’ quality management.
+Greenlight Guru provides the only change management QMS software built exclusively for medical devices, offering many benefits to companies’ quality management.
 The platform removes the pains associated with siloed change practices and showcases a dedicated change management workflow that automatically feeds real-time data from other quality subsystem areas potentially impacted by your change for data-driven decision-making.

 Looking for an all-in-one QMS solution to advance the success of your in-market devices and integrates your quality processes with product development efforts?
 Click here to take a quick tour of Greenlight Guru's Medical Device QMS software →